Leondthurrell/ipw-compendium/README.md

-# The Aperment Group Compendium
+# The Aparment Group Compendium

-A compendium of foundry tools and resources for the Aperment Group.
+A compendium of foundry tools and resources for the Aparment Group.